intel-iot-devkit/iotkit-comm-c/tutorials/service-spec-query.md

 When creating a service, the developer:

-1) Writes a service specification. <BR>
+1) Writes a service specification <BR>
-2) Requests the iotkit-comm library to create a service based on that specification. <BR>
+2) Requests the iotkit-comm library to create a service based on that specification <BR>

 When creating a client, the developer:

-1) Writes a service query. <BR>
+1) Writes a service query <BR>
-2) Requests iotkit-comm to find and connect to a service whose attributes match that query. <BR>
+2) Requests iotkit-comm to find and connect to a service whose attributes match that query <BR>

 Service specifications and queries look similar.
 The fundamental difference is that a service query is used by clients whereas a service specification is used by services: a specification is used to initialize a service while a